Skip to content

 Definition: An emotional state characterized by feelings of disappointment, grief, or sorrow.

-Etymology: From Old English sæd, originally meaning "satisfied" or "weary"
+Etymology: From Old English sæd, originally meaning "satisfied" or "weary."

 Wikipedia: Sadness

-Quote: "Sadness flies away on the wings of time." — Jean de La Fontaine
+"Sadness flies away on the wings of time." — Jean de La Fontaine

 Shame

-Etymology: From Old English scamu, meaning "feeling of guilt"
+Etymology: From Old English scamu, meaning "feeling of guilt."

 Wikipedia: Shame

-Quote: "Shame corrodes the very part of us that believes we are capable of change." — Brené Brown
+"Shame corrodes the very part of us that believes we are capable of change." — Brené Brown

 Surprise